Category Archives: Politics

 U.S. Senate Seats Up for Reelection

-[This blog post was updated on April 19, 2024]
+[This article was updated on April 24, 2025]

-It’s never too early for reelection vision time.
+But it’s never too early for reelection vision time.
 The time to start organizing is now.

 Since debate in the Senate is not concluded until 60 Senators vote for a cloture motion to approve a bill for consideration, the majority must also coordinate with the minority party to set the rules for debate on legislation.